Idukki district: Geography

 The Idukki district forms a high altitude plateau with rugged mountainous terrain, several river valleys and deep gorges.
 The entire northern part of the district forms a sub plateau higher than the rest of the district, this region includes the tallest peaks like Anamudi and includes the areas around Munnar, Pallivasal, Kanthalloor, Vattavada and Mankulam.
 The Pambar river valley (Marayoor, Keezhanthoor) forms an eastern sloping rain shadow region of the Western Ghats.
-The eastern frontier of the district (Kumily, Kattapana, Nedumkandam, Rajakumari and Ramakkalmedu) constitutes the Cardamon hills.
+The eastern frontier of the district (Kumily, Kattappana, Nedumkandam, Rajakumari and Ramakkalmedu) constitutes the Cardamon hills.
 The western part of the district is covered by forests and hills bordering the eastern regions of Ernakulam and Kottayam district like Neriyamangalam, Vannapuram, Thommankuthu, Moolamattom, Vagamon and Kuttikanam.
 Places like Thodupuzha, Koothattukulam, Udumbanoor and Muttom are situated in the semi elevated Thodupuzha River plains with scattered hills.
 The Periyar river basin in the district which includes Vandiperiyar, Ayyapankoil, Rajakkad, Idukki, Cheruthoni and Adimaly is an elevated plateau crisscrossed by river valleys and lies between the high peaks of the western and eastern parts of the district.
 The southern region is entirely covered with the forests of the Periyar National Park.

 Anamudi and Meesapulimala, the two highest peaks in India south of the Himalayas, are located in Idukki district.
 Anamudi is situated in the Kuttampuzha Panchayat of Adimali Block in the Kannan Devan Hills village of Devikulam taluk.
 Thirteen other peaks in the district exceed a height of 2000 m.
 Periyar, Thodupuzhayar, Muthirappuzhayar, and Thalayar are the important rivers of the district.
 Idukki Dam, Asia's largest arch dam, is located in the Idukki Township.
 The dam is located at the point where the Periyar flows through the gorge formed between two high and massive rocks known as 'Kuravan' and 'Kurathi'.

 Climate change

 Idukki has a large area of dense forest cover and shola forests.
 It is highly vulnerable to floods and drought and is considered a climate change hotspot in Kerala, along with the districts of Alappuzha, Palakkad, and Wayanad.
-Researchers attribute the increasing frequency in landslides in Idukki to climate change and deforestation.
+Researchers attribute the increasing frequency of landslides in Idukki to climate change and deforestation.
 Changes in rainfall patterns caused by climate change, coupled with deforestation and large-scale construction projects, are among the contributing factors that led to the August 2020 landslide that killed 65 people, including plantation workers.